SAP-archive/builder-cli/docu/files/ModuleExtensibility.html.md

 Since plug-in modules do not all have the same size, it is important that you have the ability to adjust the size of the iframe in which the plug-in should fit.
 For example, a plug-in that displays product ratings may require more space than one that simply displays a single button.

-This example shows slot sizing into .js.
+This example shows a function that resizes a plug-in and then triggers a resize request so the host module can react.

 ```
 $scope.big = function() {